wmmsba-Team17/MachineLearningFraudDetection/README.md

 (full <- full[ , !(names(full) %in% del_vars)])
 ```

 After this we move onto one of the other contributions of my group to the model, namely the idea to convert numerical values to integers with the goal of saving computational memory.
-Using the below code, the overall size of the file reduces substantial, going in one instance from 2.79 Gb to 1.53 Gb.
+As can be seen in the bottom snippet of code and its output, the overall size of the file reduces substantially.

 ```
 (numeric_vars <- inspect_num(full)$col_name)